rjunw/genvn/README.md

 Modular LLM framework running on a FastAPI backend to separate heavy-lifting from the lightweight Ren'Py frontend.
 Will start on ollama/HF for local dev, but extend to other popular APIs like Gemini/OpenAI if time permits.

+- Can add option for VLM capabilities, so user can upload an image along with text to prompt next story responses (i.e. inputting an image to setup the premise of a custom scenario)

 ### Automated Retrieval Engine

 Will keep this portion modular, but currently enstating paired text embeddings for Image-Text features and Audio-Text features.